Guarding Your Light: Navigating Insecurity in Relationships

 You might notice:

-Subtle sabotage, manipulation, or gaslighting
+Subtle sabotage, manipulation, betrayal, or gaslighting

 Jealousy or emotional heaviness around your happiness